 - Tamarind paste (completely optional, extra sweet and sour taste, you don’t need more than 1 tablespoon).

-- Freshly grated Lemongrass roots or paste (also optional): it is easy to find in some countries.
+- Freshly grated Lemongrass roots or paste (also optional) are easy to find in some countries.
 Lemongrass is already part of the curry paste.
 But when available, I like adding an extra tablespoon as it has an enjoyable aromatic note that I find delightful.

-- Optional veggies are carrots, potatoes, and… less Thai, but they work perfectly: peppers, broccoli, and cauliflower.
+Optional veggies for this great recipe are carrots, potatoes, and… less Thai, but they work perfectly: peppers, broccoli, and cauliflower.

 Toppings and garnishing